juliotorresma/capstoneDocker/README.md

 <ol>

 <li>Create data generators : Create data using the 3 formats.
 Create around 100 entries for each format and for a total of 3 days. </li>
+<li>Integrate tools: You can use RDBMS (Postresql, or MySQL) + Spark locally, or you can also choose Docker Desktop or Cloud. </li>
+<li>Once tools are installed and can communicate please perform the following aggregations in the Aggregations section, and save in the target folder (simulating the Data Warehouse).
+Make sure the aggregations are performed with at least 3 partitions (you will notice this when saving the data in parquet, you should have 3 files).</li>
+<li>Save the unificated dataset and save the aggregate tables.
+Save as csv(for debugging purposes) and as parquet . </li>
+<li>Install Airflow or integrate in Docker / Cloud, then schedule the Spark execution to Aggregate the data of the first day in one hour, next day the next hour, last day the following hour. </li>
+<li>Install HDFS or use Docker / Cloud and configure spark jobs to save the resulting data there. </li>

 </ol>

-* Integrate tools: You can use RDBMS (Postresql, or MySQL) + Spark locally, or you can also choose Docker Desktop or Cloud.

-* Once tools are installed and can communicate please perform the following aggregations in the Aggregations section, and save in the target folder (simulating the Data Warehouse).
-Make sure the aggregations are performed with at least 3 partitions (you will notice this when saving the data in parquet, you should have 3 files).

-* Save the unificated dataset and save the aggregate tables.
-Save as csv(for debugging purposes) and as parquet .

-* Install Airflow or integrate in Docker / Cloud, then schedule the Spark execution to Aggregate the data of the first day in one hour, next day the next hour, last day the following hour.

-* Install HDFS or use Docker / Cloud and configure spark jobs to save the resulting data there.

 ## Aggregations: